-The annuity is managed by a life insurance company separate from the at fault party.
+The annuity is managed by a life insurance company separate from the at-fault party.
 The money is thus protected from market fluctuations, recessions and all the other risks typically associated with investments.
-The plaintiff, in other words the person harmed, simply receives a scheduled series of payments for a set amount of time.
+The plaintiff, the person harmed, simply receives a scheduled series of payments for a set amount of time.

 It’s a solution that many people take advantage of: Nearly $6 billion in new structured settlements are issued each year, according to the National Structured Settlements Trade Association.